-Investigate ways to speed up the authorisation process
+Investigate ways to speed up the authorisation process.

-Among the salmonellae there are considered to be at least 2500 serovars, although the two most commonly encountered in cases of food poisoning of humans are the two mentioned above.
-There are other S enterica serovars that have specific hosts, e.g. S.abortusovis in sheep.
-Others tend to be associated with certain hosts but can also infect others, including humans for example S dublin infects cattle, sheep, humans and rarely poultry., but all seem capable of causing varying degrees of disease in most mammalian species.
+Among the Salmonellae there are considered to be at least 2500 serovars, although the two most commonly encountered in cases of food poisoning of humans are the two mentioned above.
+There are other S. enterica serovars that have specific hosts, e.g. S. Abortusovis in sheep.
+Others tend to be associated with certain hosts but can also infect others, including humans.
+For example S. Dublin infects cattle, sheep, humans and rarely poultry, but all seem capable of causing varying degrees of disease in most mammalian species.
 There is also a significant reservoir of antimicrobial resistance among these serovars.

-Serovar variability in different countries and variability within a serovar
+Serovar variability in different countries and variability within a serovar.

 Salmonella can survive for months outside a living body and have been found in dried excrement or contaminated feed after over 2.5 years.
 Ultraviolet radiation, heat and moisture accelerate their demise.

 Infectivity of environmental survivors

-Salmonellae are found worldwide in both warm and cold blooded animals but also in non living environments.
+Salmonellae are found worldwide in both warm and cold blooded animals but also in non-living environments.
 The symptoms of disease in animals vary according to the serovar involved and infection may be asymptomatic or symptoms may be mild enough to be missed, but equally may be severe enough to kill.
 Once infected, even if recovered, some animals may continue to shed certain serovars for years afterwards.
-Carriage and recycling of infection between older and younger or recently introduced animals or between livestock and wildlife vectors is common
+Carriage and recycling of infection between older and younger or recently introduced animals or between livestock and wildlife vectors is common.

-Detailed longitudinal and quantitative data on herd infection and environmental contamination dynamics are needed
+Detailed longitudinal and quantitative data on herd infection and environmental contamination dynamics are needed.

-Risk ranking for food and contact sources, role of subclinical infection in humans and humans as a source of infection for animals and people
+Risk ranking for food and contact sources, role of subclinical infection in humans and humans as a source of infection for animals and people.

 On farms rodents, wild birds and insects may act as vectors along with the carriage of Salmonella on overalls, boots and hands of farm workers.
 Anyone who handles the carcasses of animals may also act as a vector along with mechanical objects used either on farm or in food processing facilities.
 Aquatic vertebrates may also act as vectors.

-GAP;Relative Risk of different vectors and infectious doses
+Relative Risk of different vectors and infectious doses.

 Salmonellae are relatively common in the natural world and therefore any animal or environment may act as a reservoir anywhere in the world.
 Some serovars have spread within certain animal species or production sectors (e.g. S.enteritidis in laying hens) thus permitting further spread into the environment.
 The act of spreading animal manure on land as fertilizer and wash water for irrigation can contaminate crops also.

-Genetic or management reasons for species association
+Genetic or management reasons for species association.

 Both horizontal and vertical transmission can occur.
 In poultry eggs may be vertically contaminated within the reproductive tract and the faecal-oral route allows horizontal spread.
 The bacterium has also been isolated from the litter and dust from poultry houses.
 Horizontal transmission to humans occurs via contaminated food, sometimes prepared by human carriers of the bacterium, excretions from carriers, inadequately cooked food and even by association with reptiles (pet tortoises and snakes).
 Most animal infection results from spread by carrier animals or contaminated feed.
 In poultry the hatchery is also an important potential source.

-Relative risk of different sources
+Relative risk attributable to the different sources.

 There are no specific life cycle stages involved although small numbers of organisms can survive in a dormant form that may be difficult to culture for long periods.
 Disease is caused by the rapid multiplication of the bacterium with secreted proteins permitting adhesion and invasion of the cells of the intestine with subsequent further proliferation causing an inflammatory reaction leading to dysentery.
 Invasion of intestinal cells is promoted by secreted proteins that subvert the host cells metabolic systems leading to internalisation of Salmonella cells and subsequent survival within macrophages.
-Systemic infection result from passage of viable organisms beyond the local lymph nodes into major lymphatics and the circulatory system.
+Systemic infection results from passage of viable organisms beyond the local lymph nodes into major lymphatics and the circulatory system.
 This is more likely with host-adapted strains in the relevant species.

-Detailed host pathogen reactions in main target species (as opposed to mice)
+Detailed host pathogen reactions in main target species (as opposed to mice).